mwcproject/mwc-node/doc/mining/Install_mac.md

 #### GMiner

 If you are rinning GMiner please run.
 User name can have any value.
-You will see your miner at the mwc-node under this name.
+You will see your miner in the mwc-node console under this name.

-Your server IP should be 127.0.0.1 if you run your miner on the same host where you run mwc node and mwc-wallet.
+Your server IP should be 127.0.0.1 if you run your miner on the same host that you run mwc node and mwc-wallet.
-Or you should use your mwc node public IP if it is run on different host.
+Or you should use your mwc-node public IP if it is run on different host.
 Please check that your port is open and 'Validate stratum connection from your miner side' is passed.

-It is how you can run for C31
+To run in C31 mode:
 ```
 miner.exe --algo grin31 --server <NODE_IP>  --port 3416 --user WhatEverName
 ```
-OR for C29d
+OR for C29d:
 ```
 miner.exe --algo cuckarood29 --server <NODE_IP> --port 3416 --user WhatEverName
 ```